A room by room guide to cool and warm lighting

 The right type of lighting is often the final magic ingredient that brings a room to life and sets the décor off to perfection.
 In a modern-style home, cooler tones are popular, whilst warmer light is often more suited to classic settings.

 At this point, let’s add a third type of colour to the mix, as it’s not always about a straight choice between cool and warm.
-The Kelvin scale covers a wide spectrum of tones and sitting just above cool, we find a neutral light, otherwise referred to as daylight, so called because it replicates the intensity of natural light.
-With a temperature that varies between around 5000 and 6000K, neutral light is often the perfect compromise between the more polarising cool and warm alternatives.
+The Kelvin scale covers a wide spectrum of tones and sitting just above cool, we find a neutral light, otherwise referred to as natural light, so called for obvious reasons.
+With a temperature that varies between around 3300 and 4000K, neutral light is often the perfect compromise between the more polarising cool and warm alternatives.

 A warm bulb may be relaxing, but on the downside, it may not provide enough lightness to break through the darkness, while cool bulbs are great at delivering brightness, but as they contain a high level of UV rays, they can be harsh on the eyes.
 Neutral light lies towards the cooler end of the spectrum, but it contains enough warmth to create a soft effect, without impacting vision.